 How to Make Instant Pot Beef Stew

-First things first, set your Instant Pot to Sauté, normal temperature (by hitting the adjust button), and my timer defaulted to 30 minutes.
+Set the Instant Pot to Sauté, normal temperature (by hitting the adjust button), and the timer will default to 30 minutes, which is how long it will be heated for.

-** Note: You can skip this step if you have laundry to do, kids are crying, need to finish some work, or your spouse says they’re starrrving.
+Note: You can skip browning the beef if you have laundry to do, kids are crying, need to finish some work, or your spouse says they’re starrrving.

 (I’ve encountered all these.
 They’re valid.)